v-novaltd/LCEVCdec/docs/sphinx/overview.rst

 Enhancement Decoding
 ....................

 Once a decoder has been configured, it can be used to decode an **LCEVC** enhanced video stream.
 The integration and decoder communicate using a *Send*/*Receive* mechanism.
-A *Send* call transfers owndership of resources into the decoder, and a *Receive* call takes ownership of resources from the the decoder.
+A *Send* call transfers ownership of resources into the decoder, and a *Receive* call takes ownership of resources from the the decoder.

 The integration sends: